hfinkel/lfort/docs/PCHInternals.rst

 .. contents::
    :local:

-This document describes the design and implementation of Clang's precompiled headers (PCH) and modules.
+This document describes the design and implementation of LFort's precompiled headers (PCH) and modules.
 If you are interested in the end-user view, please see the :ref:`User's Manual <usersmanual-precompiled-headers>`.

-Using Precompiled Headers with ``clang``
+Using Precompiled Headers with ``lfort``
 ----------------------------------------

-The Clang compiler frontend, ``clang -cc1``, supports two command line options for generating and using PCH files.
+The LFort compiler frontend, ``lfort -cc1``, supports two command line options for generating and using PCH files.

-To generate PCH files using ``clang -cc1``, use the option :option:`-emit-pch`:
+To generate PCH files using ``lfort -cc1``, use the option :option:`-emit-pch`:

 .. code-block:: bash

-  $ clang -cc1 test.h -emit-pch -o test.h.pch
+  $ lfort -cc1 test.h -emit-pch -o test.h.pch

-This option is transparently used by ``clang`` when generating PCH files.
+This option is transparently used by ``lfort`` when generating PCH files.
 The resulting PCH file contains the serialized form of the compiler's internal representation after it has completed parsing and semantic analysis.
 The PCH file can then be used as a prefix header with the :option:`-include-pch`